stash86/ft-dashboard/README.md

 Note that `bot_id` start from 1, and it follow the order of your input inside `bots.json`

+# Debug
+There are several pages that are used to debug several things.
+To use it, you need to set `DEBUG=true` in your `.env` file.
+The debug scripts are located at `/public/debug` folder.

 # How to update
 `git pull` followed by